PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

 :author: `Laurence Isla <https://github.com/laurenceisla>`_

 PostgREST makes use of PostgreSQL string representations to work with data types.
 Thanks to this, you can use special values, such as ``now`` for timestamps, ``yes`` for booleans or time values including the time zones.
-This page describes how you can take advantage of these string representations to perform operations on different PostgreSQL data types.
+This page describes how you can take advantage of these string representations and some alternatives to perform operations on different PostgreSQL data types.

 .. contents::
   :local: